mines-ciroh/TempEst2/README.md

 This repository contains the model source code (`model.R`), Google Earth Engine data retrieval script (`eeretrieval.py`) and example data collection points (`datapts.py`), and R Notebooks demonstrating model usage (`demo.Rmd`) and a large set of model performance tests (`validation.Rmd`), used to make the performance claims reproducible.
 In addition, the HydroShare data (see below) includes knitted output of both Notebooks (`demo.pdf`, `validation.pdf`) and the full training/testing dataset (`AllData.csv`, `ExtData.csv` including maximum temperatures).

+In addition to the GEE data retrieval script, there is a utility script in Python, `points_above.py`, for generating lists of coordinates in the correct format, evenly-spaced above given target site(s) - this is useful for quickly generating study points over rivers of interest.

 ## Quick Guide

 Dependencies in R: `tidyverse`, `fields`.
 Additional dependencies for Google Earth Engine data retrieval: Python with the GEE API configured.